 The law envisages constitution of a two tier Tribunal i.e. National Bench/Regional Benches and the State Bench/ Area Benches.
 Jurisdiction of the two constituents of the GST Tribunal is also defined.
 If place of supply is one of the issues in dispute, then the National Bench/ Regional benches of the Tribunal will have jurisdiction to hear the appeal.
 If the dispute relates to issues other than the place of supply, then the State/Area Benches will have the jurisdiction to hear the appeal.
 An appeal from the decision of the National Bench will lie directly to the Supreme Court and an appeal from the decision of the State Bench will lie to the jurisdictional High Court on substantial questions of law.

 Appeal to the Tribunal by the aggrieved person is to be filed within 3 months from the communication of the order under appeal.
 Further, Tribunal has the power to condone delay (of up to 3 months in case of appeals or 45 days in case of cross objections, beyond the mandatory period) on being satisfied that there is sufficient cause for the delay.
-The Tribunal has the discretion of not admitting any appeal involving an amount of Rs. -/50,000 or less.
+The Tribunal has the discretion not to admit any appeal involving an amount of Rs.
+Fifty Thousand or less.

 In so far as appeals to the Tribunal is concerned, no appeal can be filed before the Tribunal unless the appellant has deposited in full, such part of the amount of tax, interest, fine, fee and penalty arising from the impugned order, as is admitted by him, and a sum equal to 20% of the remaining amount of tax in dispute, in addition to the amount deposited before the AA, arising from the said order, in relation to which appeal has been filed.